 In August of 2019, Springdale became the first city in Arkansas to pass a pro-life resolution.
+In July of 2021, Washington County became the first county to pass a pro-life resolution.

 Act 392 provides guidance for municipalities in passing a pro-life resolution.
 This guidance is for a resolution, not an ordinance.
 It contains no mandates and no penalties for violators.
 It is non-binding.